lcalzado/DevOps-prerequisites-project/README.md

   ("Laptop","150","c-4.png");
 ```

-Validate the information has been added.
+Validate that the information has been added.

 ```
 sudo mysql